SCCA, Center for Contemporary Arts - Ljubljana

 - Barbara Borčić (advisor, head of video programs and video archive DIVA Station)

-- Miha Kelemina (coordinator of World of Art, School for Curators and Critics of Contemporary Art, and Studio 6)
+- Miha Kelemina (team of World of Art, School for Curators and Critics of Contemporary Art, and Studio 6)

 - Metod Novak (IT support)